microsoft/playwright/docs/src/test-advanced-js.md

 - `shard: { total: number, current: number } | null` - [Shard](./test-parallel.md#shards) information.
 - `updateSnapshots: boolean` - Whether to update expected snapshots with the actual results produced by the test run.
 - `workers: number` - The maximum number of concurrent worker processes to use for parallelizing tests.
+- `webServer: { command: string, port: number, timeout?: number, reuseExistingServer?: boolean, cwd?: string, env?: object }` - Launch a process and wait that it's ready before the tests will start.
+See [launch web server](#launching-a-development-web-server-during-the-tests) configuration for examples.

 Note that each [test project](#projects) can provide its own test suite options, for example two projects can run different tests by providing different `testDir`s.
 However, test run options are shared between all projects.